undeadway/bluewater/README.md

 # English

-This is a database driver adapter for nodejs.
+This is a Node.js based database interface adapter, an database-agnostic interface library,
-The common interface without any database used, the program could coding one time.
+designed to bridge the usage discrepancies caused by diverse database driver syntaxes.".

 ```
 let bluewater = require("bluewater");